skalyan91/QWhiteSurNordGtkDecorations/README.md

-# QAdwaitaDecorations
+# QWhiteSurGtkDecorations
-Qt decoration plugin implementing Adwaita-like client-side decorations.
+Qt decoration plugin implementing WhiteSurGTK-like client-side decorations.

+This project is modified based on the [QAdwaitaDecorations](https://github.com/FedoraQt/QAdwaitaDecorations) project.

+Some of the icon resources used in this project come from [WhiteSur-gtk-theme](https://github.com/vinceliuice/WhiteSur-gtk-theme.git).

 ## How to compile
 This library uses private Qt headers and will likely not be forward nor